 NARRATRICE

 The defense - Soupault and Aragon - listened ecstatically as Breton read out the act of accusation.
-As for the witnesses - they bore witness.
+As for the witnesses - they testified.
 The “unknown soldier” was called to the stand.
 His appearance prompted the usual strains of the Marseillaise and a crowd of people left the room.
 The jury, composed of twelve spectators, sentenced the writer to twenty years forced labor.
 Breton had requested the death sentence be applied.

 TC : 04 14 38